statengeneraal/laws-markdown/verdrag/verdrag/tot/regeling/van/de/walvisvangst/BWBV0005482/README.md

 ### Article  IV

-1. The Commission may either in collaboration with or through independent agencies of the Contracting Governments or other public or private agencies, establishments, or organizations or independently
+1. The Commission may either in collaboration with or through independent agencies of the Contracting Governments or other public or private agencies, establishments, or organizations, or independently

 (a) encourage, recommend, or if necessary, organize studies and investigations relating to whales and whaling;